Samreay/ChainConsumer/doc/usage.rst

 1. Create an instance of ChainConsumer.
 2. Add your chains to this instance.
+3. Run convergence diagnostics, if desired.
-3. Update the configurations if needed.
+4. Update the configurations if needed.
-4. Plot.
+5. Plot.

 The main page and the examples page has code demonstrating these, so I won't repeat it here.